 The issue of whether or not cera alba (beeswax) in skincare is vegan is contentious.
 It is harvested from animals – bees – but bees are not harmed or killed when the beeswax is harvested.
 So by the book, beeswax is not vegan but it is considered cruelty-free.

-But if you are a vegan who wants to avoid all animal-derived products, full stop, you want to avoid products that use cera alba, since it is harvested from beehives.
+No bees are harmed for the production of beeswax.
+But vegans who want to avoid all animal-derived products should avoid products that use cera alba, since it is harvested from beehives.

 Is Beeswax Safe To Use In Skincare?

-Yes, beeswax is considered safe to use in skincare.
+The Journal of the American College of Toxicology considers cera alba safe to use in cosmetics.
 It does not cause any major side effects or other problems when used as an ingredient in skincare products.
 Cera alba (beeswax) skin benefits are numerous, and it’s completely non-toxic, and not known to be a major allergen.

-Beeswax has a 0-2 comedogenic rating meaning that it likely will not clog your pores.
-On top of that it has a 0 irritancy score making it a good option for people with sensitive skin.
+Beeswax has a 0-2 comedogenic rating meaning that it likely will not clog pores.
+On top of that, it has a 0 irritancy score making it a good option for people with sensitive skin.